A&M Records: Acquisition by PolyGram

-A&M was bought by PolyGram for $500 million in 1989.
+A&M was bought by PolyGram for $500 million in 1989 and their longtime labels, Bertelsmann Music Group (formerly RCA Records and RCA/Ariola International) (in the United States) and CBS Records International (rest of the world except Australia), ended its distribution agreement in the same year.
 Alpert and Moss continued to manage the label until 1993.
 In 1998, Alpert and Moss sued PolyGram for breach of the integrity clause, eventually settling for an additional $200 million payment.

 In 1991, A&M launched Perspective Records as a joint venture with producing team Jimmy Jam and Terry Lewis.
 Jam and Lewis stepped down as CEOs of the imprint in 1997, but they remained on as consultants.
 In 1999, the label was absorbed into A&M. In the mid-1990s, A&M began distributing its PolyGram sister label Polydor Records in the US.

 During the 1990s, the company continued to release albums by Paw, Soundgarden, Extreme, Amy Grant, John Hiatt, Sting, Blues Traveler, Barry White, and Aaron Neville, as well as material from new artists Sheryl Crow, Monster Magnet, Therapy?, CeCe Peniston, Intelligent Hoodlum, Dred Scott, Ridel High and Gin Blossoms.
 The company released the soundtracks Robin Hood: Prince of Thieves, The Three Musketeers, Sabrina, The Living Sea, Demolition Man, and Lethal Weapon 3.